"We stand at a critical moment in Earth's history; a time when humanity must choose its future." - The Earth Charter, 2001

 It has taken me over a decade to develop Social Dhamma to its current high standard, and I now offer it to social & sacred activists, change makers and innovators, to thought leaders, visionaries, bodhisattvas and light-workers -- and to anyone who is inspired to participate in consciously co-creating the community foundations of a more enlightened society.

 Are you concerned about the current state of the world?
 Do you feel called to contribute to the creation of a new world, one in which our current social problems can no longer arise and take root?
 One which expresses our most noble human potential?

 Social Dhamma offers a systematic method for awakening our power to co-create social realities of our choosing.
 It draws on the core teachings of Buddha and translates them into principles for cultivating social self-awareness, enhancing communication, enriching relationships and building community.
 It will be of special interest to anyone who wishes to apply the wisdom of awakening to address the critical issues of our time.

-The standard way to learn and practice Social Dhamma is by joining a Conscious Community Co-creation workshop series (2 hrs per week for 7 weeks).
+The standard way to learn and practice Social Dhamma is by attending Drop-In Classes.

 Personalised, 1-on-1 mindful communication sessions are offered to anyone who feels the need for extra support in sustaining, broadening and deepening mindfulness in daily life, and especially in social contexts.

 Mindfulness is usually taught as a technique.
 Here, it is taught as a system of principles (dhammas) to observe and apply according to conditions.
 This is called dhammanupassana.

 By learning how to observe thoughts as valid objects of mindfulness (not as 'distractions'), we can more easily sustain mindfulness in activities that involve thinking, speaking & listening, reading & writing or using phones and computers.